2016 V.League 1

-The 2016 V.League 1 (known as the Toyota V.League 1 for sponsorship reasons) season was the 60th season of the V.League 1, the highest division of Football in Vietnam.
+The 2016 V.League 1 (known as the Toyota V.League 1 for sponsorship reasons) season was the 33rd season of the V.League 1, the highest division of Vietnamese football and the 16th as a professional league.
 It began on 20 February 2016 and ended 18 September 2016.

 Changes from last season

 Team changes

 The following teams had changed division since the 2015 season.